UHSGDC/Photographers-Hike/README.md

 * Keybinds Check & Organization
 * Checked everything done so far
 * Almost done, ready to merge
 * Going to create a splash screen for the game.

-Link: https://www.youtube.com/watch?v=Kg01ozgn2h8&t=198s&ab_channel=Kron
+#### Date: 4/5/2023:
+* created splash intro screen
+* Finished splash screen